-Here are two ready-to-blend recipes to get you started.
-Put the ingredients into a blender, hit the button, blend to a smooth & creamy texture and enjoy.
+Mix and match these (plus any extra’s you desire) to create your own unique, healthy blend.
 Chug one for breakfast or before or after your workout for a delicious way to build muscle, burn fat, and help your heart in under 1 minute!

 Although water often bears a bad rap for being bland and boring, it plays a critical role in keeping your metabolism ticking over and transporting nutrients to the working muscles.
 However, these benefits are too often overlooked in favor of alcohol and sugar-laden soft drinks which offer little nutritional value to redeem their purchase.